Creativity : Inside the Process, Part 3

 Free Working

-The Fear of Fucking it Up
+The Fear of Messing Up

 Anxious Marks